what is

 Step 3:

-Use research to create a Design Concept.
+Use research to create an Equitable Design Concept

 modern room